-Electronic artwork (photos, schematics, graphs) should be prepared to render high quality images when enlarged to full screen width.
+Electronic artwork (photos and schematics) should be prepared to render high quality images when enlarged to full screen width.
 All artwork and lettering must be of professional quality.

-Specifications: .tiff or.jpg files; resolution: 300 dots per inch; pixel screen width: 1280, grayscale for black and white, RGB for colour.
+Specifications: .tiff or.jpg files; resolution: 300 dots per inch (1000 dots per inch for line figures/schematics); pixel screen width: 1280, grayscale for black and white, RGB for colour.

 Recording.
 Use the highest possible resolution when creating the original.
-The use of a standard thoracoscopic camera (digital preferred) fixed on the table and manipulated by an assistant gives excellent magnification and high quality recording.
+The use of a standard thoracoscopic digital camera fixed on the operating table and manipulated by an assistant gives excellent magnification and high quality recording.
 Filming with a head-mounted recording camera is not recommended.

 Audio.
-To improve the understanding of the procedure described, short and clear commentaries can be incorporated into the video file.
-Commentaries should supplement the complete description given in the legend of the video.
+To improve the understanding of the procedure described, short and clear commentaries should be incorporated into the video file.
+Music should not be included.

 Format.
-Videos can be submitted in any standard format: wmv, avi, mpeg, mov, etc. Videos must be of high quality and must have a minimum size of 640x480 (preferably higher as we will convert all videos to MP4 to MMCTS specifications).
-The aspect ratio can be: 4:3 or 16:9.
+Videos can be submitted in any standard file format: .wmv, .avi, .mpeg, .mov, etc. Videos must be of high quality and must have a minimum size of 640x480 (preferably higher as all videos will be converted to MMCTS specifications).

 Video pre-editing service.
 Should you wish MMCTS to extract the video sequences for you, send the uncompressed source file(s) on a DVD by post to the editorial office (address below), or use a transfer service such as DropBox or WeTransfer.
 The exact sequences to be extracted must be indicated in the accompanying letter (eg. Video 1: from 30 to 1:56 and from 2:10 to 3:00; Video 2: from 4:50 to 6:19, etc.).
 Remember that each video sequence should contain only vital/novel information pertaining to the surgical technique.